JamesYYang/grunt-template-node/README.md

 A grunt file templates for using grunt build node.js project.

-Current this tempaltes include these task:
+Current this templates include these task:

 * Remove files in output folder.
 * Compile coffee scripts.